Jacobi-Haantjes manifolds, integrability and dissipative mechanical systems: Haantjes geometry and Jacobi structures

+The fundamental notions concerning the geometry of Nijenhuis and Haantjes torsions, which we present here, were originally derived in the papers \cite{Haa1955,Nij1951,FN1956}.
 Let $M$ be a differentiable manifold, $\mathfrak{X}(M)$ the Lie algebra of all smooth vector fields on $M$ and $\boldsymbol{K}:\mathfrak{X}(M)\rightarrow \mathfrak{X}(M)$ be a smooth $(1,1)$ tensor field (namely, an operator field).
 From now on the terms ``tensor fields'' and ``operator fields'' will be abbreviated to tensors and operators, respectively.
 In the following, all tensors are assumed to be smooth. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{K}$ is the vector-valued $2$-form defined by

 where $X,Y \in \mathfrak{X}(M)$ and $[ \ , \ ]$ denotes the Lie bracket of two vector fields. \end{definition} \begin{definition} \noi The \textit{Haantjes torsion} of $\boldsymbol{K}$ is the vector-valued $2$-form defined by